William Lyon Mackenzie King: Opposition leader (1930–1935)

-After his loss, King stayed on as leader of the Liberals, becoming the leader of the Opposition for the second time.
-King began his years as Opposition leader convinced that his government did not deserve defeat and that his government's financial caution helped the economy prosper.
+After his 1930 election loss, King stayed on as Liberal leader, becoming the leader of the Opposition for the second time.
+He began his years as Opposition leader convinced that his government did not deserve defeat and that its financial caution had helped the economy prosper.
 He blamed the financial crisis on the speculative excesses of businessmen and on the weather cycle.
-King argued that the worst mistake Canada could react to the Depression was to raise tariffs and restrict international trade.
-He believed that over time, voters would learn that they had been deceived by Bennett and would come to appreciate the King government's policy of frugality and free trade.
+King argued that the worst mistake Canada could make in reacting to the Depression was to raise tariffs and restrict international trade.
+He believed that over time, voters would learn that Bennett had deceived them and they would come to appreciate the King government's policy of frugality and free trade.

-King's policy was to refrain from offering advice or alternative policies.
-Indeed, his policy preferences were not much different from Bennett's, and he let the Conservative government have its way.
-Though he gave the impression of sympathy with progressive and liberal causes, he had no enthusiasm for the New Deal of American President Franklin D. Roosevelt (which Bennett eventually tried to emulate, after floundering without solutions for several years), and he never advocated massive government action to alleviate the Depression in Canada.
+King's policy was to refrain from offering advice or alternative policies to the Conservative government.
+Indeed, his policy preferences were not much different from Bennett's, and he let the government have its way.
+Though he gave the impression of sympathy with progressive and liberal causes, he had no enthusiasm for the New Deal of U.S. President Franklin D. Roosevelt (which Bennett eventually tried to emulate, after floundering without solutions for several years), and he never advocated massive government action to alleviate the Depression in Canada.

-As Opposition leader, King denounced the Bennett government's budget deficits as irresponsible, though didn't suggest his own idea of how budgets could be balanced.
-King also denounced the "blank cheques" parliament was asked to approve for relief and delayed the passage of these bills despite the objections of some Liberals who feared the public might conclude that the Liberals had no sympathy for those struggling.
-Each year, after the throne speech and the budget, King introduced amendments that blamed the depression on Bennett's policy of high tariffs.
+As Opposition leader, King denounced the Bennett government's budget deficits as irresponsible, though he did not suggest his own idea of how budgets could be balanced.
+King also denounced the "blank cheques" that Parliament was asked to approve for relief and delayed the passage of these bills despite the objections of some Liberals, who feared the public might conclude that the party had no sympathy for those struggling.
+Each year, after the throne speech and the budget, King introduced amendments that blamed the Depression on Bennett's policy of high tariffs.

-By the time the 1935 election arrived, the Bennett government was heavily unpopular due to their handling of the depression.
+By the time the 1935 election arrived, the Bennett government was heavily unpopular due to its handling of the Depression.
 Using the slogan "King or Chaos", the Liberals won a landslide victory, winning 173 out of the Commons' 245 seats and reducing the Conservatives to a rump of 40; this was the largest majority government at the time.

 Prime Minister (1935–1948)

 For the first time in his political career, King led an undisputed Liberal majority government.
-Upon his return to office in October 1935, he seemed to demonstrate a commitment (like Franklin Roosevelt) to the underprivileged, speaking of a new era where "poverty and adversity, want and misery are the enemies which liberalism will seek to banish from the land".
-Once again, King appointed himself as secretary of state for external affairs; he held that post until 1946.
+Upon his return to office in October 1935, he demonstrated a commitment (like his American counterpart Roosevelt) to the underprivileged, speaking of a new era where "poverty and adversity, want and misery are the enemies which liberalism will seek to banish from the land".
+Once again, King appointed himself as secretary of state for external affairs; he held this post until 1946.